TrevisanGMW/gt-tools/docs/README.md

 <br> The arrow found in the shape of the clavicles, hands and finger proxies indicate their up position.
 <br>The bigger arrows in the shape of the knees and elbows show the direction of the up vector constraint. (that's the direction they will bend)
 <br>
-<br><br>To position the eye joints: Center the pivot point  of the eye geometry then display its LRA so you can snap the proxy to its center.
+<br>To position the eye joints: Center the pivot point of the eye geometry then display its Local Rotation Axes so you can snap the proxy to its center.
-<br>"Display > Transform Display > Local Rotation Axes" for showing the LRA (point to snap)
+<br>To center the pivot of eye geometry go to "Modify > Center Pivot"
-<br>"Modify > Center Pivot" for centering the pivot
+<br>To show the Local Rotation Axes (so you have a point to snap it to) go to "Display > Transform Display > Local Rotation Axes"
-<br>Hold "V" while moving the eye proxy to snap it to points
+<br>Hold "V" while moving the eye proxy to snap it to points.
 <br>
 <br>Some proxy curves have custom attributes on them that allow you to tweak their posing behavior or visibility.
-For example the ankle proxy curves have an attribute called "Follow Hip" when activated, they will follow the position of the hip allowing you to pose the character a bit faster.
+The ankle proxy curves have an attribute called "Follow Hip" when activated, they will follow the position of the hip allowing you to pose the character a bit faster.
 <br>The Root proxy has an attribute called "Lines Visibility" that allows you to turn off the visibility of the lines
 <br>
 <br>Proxy curves are not joints.
 Please don't delete or rename them.